Web design offers a promising career, as websites are a necessity for businesses and increasingly personal use.

 Now that you’ve learned the basics of the website designing process, it’s time to put everything into practice and learn web design.

-You can do so with Zyro — a website builder packed with a drag-and-drop editor and user-friendly tools.
+You can do so with Zyro — a website builder packed with a drag-and-drop html editor and user-friendly tools.